aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-headers-and-footers/_index.md

 Yes, you can use `PageSetup.OddAndEvenPagesHeaderFooter` to specify different headers for odd and even pages.

 ### 5. How do I get started with Aspose.Words for Java?
-To begin, visit the official [Aspose.Words Java Documentation](https://reference.aspose.com/words/java/) for comprehensive guidance on using the API.
+To begin, visit the [Aspose.Words Java Documentation](https://reference.aspose.com/words/java/) for comprehensive guidance on using the API.